KGFCH2/CropAI_India/README.md

 ---

-## 🎯 About CropAI_India
+## 🎯 About CropAI India

-CropAI_India is a comprehensive **AI-powered agricultural intelligence platform** designed specifically for the Indian farming landscape.
+**CropAI India** is a comprehensive **AI-powered agricultural intelligence platform** designed specifically for the Indian farming landscape.
 Our platform provides data-driven insights, market intelligence, and predictive analytics to help farmers maximize yields, optimize profits, and make informed farming decisions across all Indian states and union territories.

-### 🌟 Why CropAI_India?
+### 🌟 Why CropAI India?

 - 📊 **Comprehensive Data Coverage** across 55+ crop varieties
-- �️ **Pan-India Agricultural Intelligence** covering all states & UTs
+- 🗺️ **Pan-India Agricultural Intelligence** covering all states & UTs
 - 💻 **Modern Tech Stack** with React, TypeScript, and responsive design
 - 🌾 **Detailed Crop Analytics** with yield, cost, and market insights
 - 🎯 **User-Centric Design** for farmers and agricultural professionals